 2nd Lt.
 John Frederick Hay was the son of Dr. Samuel H. Hay and Dr. Rachel McMaster-Hay.
 He was born in Coddle Creek, Iredell County, North Carolina, on November 8, 1919.
 His father would later become the minister at the First Presbyterian Church in Morristown, Tennessee.
 With his two sisters, he grew up at 21 Church Street in Morristown.
 John attended Davidson College and enrolled in the college’s ROTC program on September 13, 1937.
 In the summer of 1940, he attended a six-week military program at the ROTC camp in Anniston, Alabama.
 In September 1940, John accepted a commission as a second lieutenant in the Army Reserve Corps.
 He was also the vice-president of Sigma Phi Epsilon Fraternity and graduated from college with a Bachelor’s Degree in Chemistry on June 9, 1941.
 After graduating he went to Clemson College, Clemson, South Carolina, and attended ROTC camp.

 The 753rd GHQ Tank Battalion was activated on the morning of June 1, 1941, at Camp Polk, Louisiana.
 The officers assigned to the new battalion were pulled from other units, while men were also sent to Camp Polk from Fort Benning, Georgia.
 The first enlisted men – from Selective Service – arrived at Camp Polk from Ft.
 Knox, Kentucky, on June 3rd.
 John was assigned to A Company of the battalion.
-John was reported for active duty on August 21, 1941, at Fort Oglethorpe, Georgia, and joined the battalion from there.
+John reported for active duty on August 21, 1941, at Fort Oglethorpe, Georgia, and joined the battalion from there.

-The 192nd boarded the USAT Gen. Hugh L. Scott and sailed on Monday, October 27th.
-The sea was rough during this part of the trip, so many tankers had seasickness and also had a hard time walking on deck until they got their “sea legs.”
-It was stated that about one-tenth of the battalion showed up for inspection the first morning on the ship.
+The 192nd boarded the USAT Gen. Hugh L. Scott and sailed at 2:00 pm on Monday, October 27th, with two other ships.
+The sea was rough during this part of the trip, so many tankers had seasickness.
+Two hours after they sailed, a lifeboat drill was held and only about a tenth of the battalion took part.
+It was stated that a large number of the members of the battalion did not show up for inspection the first morning on the ship, but by the evening having gotten their sea legs, many were at evening mess.
 Once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.

 During this part of the trip, one of the soldiers had an appendectomy.
 A day or two before the ships arrived in Hawaii, the ships ran into a school of flying fish.
 Since the sea was calm, that night they noticed the water was a phosphorous green.
 The sailors told them that it was St. Elmo's Fire.
-The ship arrived at Honolulu, Hawaii, on Sunday, November 2nd, and had a four-day layover.
+The morning of November 2nd, they arrived in Hawaii was said to be a beautiful sunny day.
 As the ship docked, men threw coins in the water and watched native boys dive into the water after them.
 They saw two Japanese tankers anchored in the harbor that arrived to pick up oil but had been denied permission to dock.
+The ship was scheduled to sail in 24 hours, but ended up in Hawaii for 2 days.

-The morning they arrived in Hawaii was said to be a beautiful sunny day.
 Most of the soldiers were given shore leave so they could see the island.
 During this time they visited pineapple ranches, coconut groves, and Waikiki Beach which some said was nothing but stones since it was man-made.
 They also noticed that the island residents were more aware of the impending war with Japan.
 Posters were posted everywhere.
 Most warned sailors to watch what they said because their spies and saboteurs on the island.
 Other posters in store windows sought volunteers for fire-fighting brigades.
 Before they left Hawaii, an attempt was made to secure two 37-millimeter guns and ammunition so that the guns could be set up on the ship’s deck and the tank crews could learn how to load them and fire them, but they were unable to acquire the guns.

 Before the ship sailed, an attempt was made to secure two 37-millimeter guns and ammunition so that the guns could be set up on the ship’s deck and the tank crews could learn how to load them and fire them, but they were unable to acquire the guns.
 On Thursday, November 6th, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the USS.
 Louisville, and, another transport, the USAT President Calvin Coolidge.
 The ships headed west in a zig-zag pattern.
 Since the Scott had been a passenger ship, they ate in large dining rooms, and it was stated the food was better than average Army food.
 As the ships got closer to the equator the hold they slept in got hotter and hotter, so many of the men began sleeping on the ship's deck.
 They learned quickly to get up each morning or get soaked by the ship's crew cleaning the decks.
 Sunday night, November 9th, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11th.
 During the night, while they slept, the ships crossed the International Dateline.
 Two members of the battalion stated the ship made a quick stop at Wake Island to drop off a radar crew and equipment.

 During this part of the voyage that lasted 16 days, fire drills were held every two days, the soldiers spent their time attending lectures, playing craps and cards, reading, writing letters, and sunning themselves on deck.
 Other men did the required work like turning over the tanks’ engines by hand and the clerks caught up on their paperwork.
 The soldiers were also given other jobs to do, such as painting the ship.
 Each day 500 men reported to the officers and needle-chipped paint off the lifeboats and then painted the boats.
 By the time they arrived in Manila, every boat had been painted.
 Other men not assigned to the paint detail for that day attended classes.
 In addition, there was always KP.
+The medical detachment held classes with the enlisted men teaching them how to bandage wounds and give artificial respiration.

 Two men stated that the ship made a stop at Wake Island, but this has not been verified.
 It is known that around this time, radar equipment and its operators arrived on the island.
 On Saturday, November 15th, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it took off in the direction of the smoke.
 It turned out that the unknown ship was from a friendly country.
 Two other intercepted ships were Japanese freighters hauling scrap metal to Japan.